rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 **Alchemist’s Fire.** This sticky, adhesive fluid ignites when exposed to air.
 As an action, you can throw this flask up to 4sqr, shattering it on impact.
 Make a ranged attack against a creature or object, treating the alchemist's fire as an improvised weapon.
 On a hit, the target takes 1d4 fire damage at the start of each of its turns.
 A creature can end this damage by using its action to make a **DC 10 Dexterity** check to extinguish the flames.

 ## Potions
+Drinking a potion requires an Action, and if it has a long-lasting effect it's duration is scene, unless it states otherwise.

+### Curative Potions
 #### Healing Potion
 _Potion, Common_
 A character who drinks the magical red fluid in this vial regains 2d4 + 2 hit points.
 Drinking or administering a potion takes an action.